-- CT scans (takes images of parts of the body)
+- CT scans, which take images of parts of the body

-- an echocardiogram (uses sound waves to produce images of your heart)
+- an echocardiogram, which uses sound waves to produce images of your heart

-- chest X-ray (takes pictures of various parts of your body)
+- chest X-rays, which takes images of various parts of your body

-- lung scan (screening used to detect blood clots)
+- a lung scan, which is used to detect blood clots

-- lung function tests (determine how well your lungs work)
+- lung function tests, which determine how well your lungs work

-In rare cases, your doctor may also order a lung biopsy to see if any underlying tissues are damaged.
+In rare cases, your doctor may also order a lung biopsy to see if any underlying tissue is damaged.

-To treat cor pulmonale, your doctor will need to treat the causes of pulmonary hypertension.
+Your doctor will need to treat the causes of pulmonary hypertension to treat cor pulmonale.
 Prescription medications can help decrease blood pressure and help encourage oxygen flow back into the lungs.
 Diuretics may also be used to get rid of fluid retention and to keep your blood sodium levels down.
 You may also take blood thinners to prevent blood clots.

 Severe or advanced cases of cor pulmonale require more aggressive treatments such as a heart or lung transplant.
-Other patients may need to take oxygen therapy.
+Others may need to take oxygen therapy.

-The outlook of your condition ultimately depends upon the management of pulmonary hypertension.
+The outlook for people with cor pulmonale ultimately depends on the management of pulmonary hypertension.
 Cor pulmonale can also cause severe fluid retention, difficulty breathing, and even shock.
-It is life-threatening when not treated.
+It’s life-threatening when it’s not treated.

-Talk to your doctor if you notice any changes in the way you feel, especially if you are currently being treated for hypertension.
-Your doctor may need to adjust your treatment plan in order to help prevent cor pulmonale.
+Talk to your doctor if you notice any changes in the way you feel, especially if you’re currently being treated for pulmonary hypertension.
+Your doctor may need to adjust your treatment plan to help prevent cor pulmonale.